GordonMcGregor/luminous/README.md

 luminous
 ========

-Controller for a LED chasing, touch sensitive light table
+Controller for a LED chasing, touch sensitive light table.

+More to come.